Maitham16/Cloud-Storage/README.md

 ### Speed-up

-The effectiveness of parallelization is measured by speed-up, where:
-\[S(N) = \frac{T(1)}{T(N)}\]\

-- **Amdahl’s Law**:
+The effectiveness of parallelization is measured by speed-up, represented as **S(N) = T(1) / T(N)**, where **T(1)** is the execution time of the sequential computation, and **T(N)** is the execution time when **N** parallel computations are carried out.
+Amdahl’s Law and Gustafson’s Law guide understanding the efficiency gains through parallel processing.

+#### Amdahl’s Law

-    - Amdahl’s Law is used to understand the potential speed-up in a parallel computing environment, especially when the problem or dataset size is fixed.
-    - The law states that if α is the fraction of running time a sequential program spends on non-parallelizable segments, then the speed-up S(N) achieved by using NN parallel processors is given by:
+Amdahl’s Law is used to understand the potential speed-up in a parallel computing environment, particularly when the problem or dataset size is fixed.
+It states that if **α** is the fraction of running time a sequential program spends on non-parallelizable segments, then the speed-up **S(N)** achieved by using **N** parallel processors is given by:

-      \[S(N) = \frac{1}{α + \frac{1 - α}{N}}\]
+**S(N) = 1 / (α + (1 - α) / N)**

-    - This formula shows that the speed-up of a program using multiple processors in parallel computing is limited by the sequential fraction of the program.
+This formula shows that the speed-up of a program using multiple processors in parallel computing is limited by the sequential fraction of the program.
 In simple terms, even if you add more processors, the portion of the task that cannot be parallelized sets a limit to the overall speed-up you can achieve.

-- **Gustafson’s Law**:
+#### Gustafson’s Law

-    - Gustafson’s Law shifts the focus from fixed problem size to fixed computing time, allowing the problem or dataset size to be arbitrarily large.
-    - According to this law, the scaled speed-up S(N) with NN parallel processes is given by:
+Gustafson’s Law shifts the focus from fixed problem size to fixed computing time, allowing the problem or dataset size to be arbitrarily large.
+According to this law, the scaled speed-up **S(N)** with **N** parallel processes is given by:

-      \[S(N) = α + N(1 - α) = N - α(N - 1)\]
+**S(N) = α + N * (1 - α) = N - α * (N - 1)**

-    - This implies that more computing power (more processors) will enable the analysis of larger datasets or more in-depth analysis within the same time frame.
+This implies that more computing power (more processors) will enable the analysis of larger datasets or more in-depth analysis within the same time frame.
 The law suggests that the limitations of the sequential part of a code can be balanced by increasing the problem size.

 These laws provide a framework for understanding the benefits and limitations of parallel processing in computing environments.
 Amdahl’s Law emphasizes the constraint imposed by the non-parallelizable portion of a task, while Gustafson’s Law highlights the advantages of parallel processing in scaling up the problem size.